OldGrumple/Mocha-spiget/README.md

 - `getResourcesForVersions(versions, options)`: Get resources for specific Minecraft versions
 - `searchResources(query, options)`: Search for resources
 - `getDownloadUrl(resourceId, versionId)`: Get the download URL for a resource
-- `downloadResource(resourceId, versionId, outputPath)`: Download a resource to a specified path

 ### Authors
 - `getAuthors(options)`: Get a list of authors